fauna/js-sample-app/README.md

 This sample app shows how you can use [Fauna](https://fauna.com) in a production application.

-The app uses Node.js and the Fauna JavaScript driver to create HTTP API endpoints for an e-commerce store.
+The app uses Node.js and the [Fauna v10 JavaScript driver](https://github.com/fauna/fauna-js) to create HTTP API endpoints for an e-commerce store.
 The source code includes comments that highlight best practices for the driver and Fauna Query Language (FQL) queries.

 This README covers how to set up and run the app locally.
 For an overview of Fauna, see the [Fauna